C0D3D3V/Moodle-DL/README.md

     - Sets the location of the configuration, logs and downloaded files.
     - `PATH` must be an existing directory in which you have read and write access.
     - Default: current working directory
+- `--threads INT`
+    - Overwrites the number of download threads. (default: 5)
 - `--verbose`
     - Print various debugging information
 - `--skip-cert-verify`